jupyterhub/nativeauthenticator/docs/source/quickstart.md

 NativeAuthenticator is a authenticator plugin for [JupyterHub](https://github.com/jupyterhub/).

-It is available on [Pypi](https://pypi.org/project/jupyterhub-nativeauthenticator/).
+It is available on [PyPI](https://pypi.org/project/jupyterhub-nativeauthenticator/).
 The easiest way to install it is via pip:

 ```shell
 pip install jupyterhub-nativeauthenticator
 ```

-Alternatively, you can install this authenticator through the project's gitHub repository:
+Alternatively, you can install this authenticator through the project's GitHub repository:

 ```shell
 git clone https://github.com/jupyterhub/nativeauthenticator.git